titandev/dischook-1/README.md

     .setFooter('Im a footer')
     .send()
 ```
-> You can also send normal messages. you can also use markdown!
+> You can also send normal messages.
+And yes, it supports markdown!
 ```js
 const dischook  =  require('dischook');